Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 The same applies to projections: if we pick three ``trial'' projections of the 16-cell and rectify them, we obtain an invariant projection of the 24-cell.
 In this page, we show a triad of such trialities.
 The first we met already in Figs. 15a and 15b, triality is the reason for the identical rectifications of the vertex-first and cell-first projections of the 16-cell.
 The other two are shown in Figs. 30a and 30b.
 This shows the predictive power of the C-D graphs.

 Fig. 30a: Three edge-first projections of the 16-cell, with the central edges of the projections loosely aligned along 3 perpendicular orthogonal axes in 3-d space.
 Rectifying all three projections results in the same projection of the 24-cell, which is shown in the centre.
-This is its the vertex-first (or ``pyritohedric'') projection, the dual of the cell-first projection in Figs. 15a, 15b, 16 and 31a.
+This is its vertex-first (or ``pyritohedric'') projection, the dual of the cell-first projection in Figs. 15a and 15b.

-Fig. 30b: The three ``prismatic'' projections of the 16-cell.
-Rectifying all three projections results in the same projection of the 24-cell, also known as its ``prismatic'' projection, this is shown in the centre.
+Fig. 30b: Bottom: The three ``prismatic'' projections of the 16-cell.
+Rectifying all three projections results in the same projection of the 24-cell, also known as its ``prismatic'' projection, this is shown by the larger model above.
 One of the beauties of this model is that it shows all vertices, edges, faces and cells separately, whithout superpositions.

 For a detailed explanation of these models, see David Richter's Triality with Zometool page.